ismorozs/roxp/README.md

 | { onceOrNever } | `'x', { onceOrNever: true  }` | `/x?/` |
 | { onceOrMore } | `'x', { onceOrMore: true  }` | `/x+/` |
 | { zeroOrMore } | `'x', { zeroOrMore: true  }` | `/x*/` |

-Any quantifier additionally  can be followed by `lazy` option, making this quantifier lazy
+Any quantifier additionally  can be followed by `lazy` option, making this quantifier lazy.

 Examples:

 | Option appearance | Example arguments | Produced RegExp |
 |-------------------|-------------------|-----------------|
 | { onceOrMore, lazy } | `'x', { onceOrMore: true, lazy: true }` | `/x+?/` |
 | { zeroOrMore, lazy } | `'x', { zeroOrMore: true, lazy: true  }` | `/x*?/` |

 If it is a grouping (```[[ ]]```) you want to apply quantifier options to, and you didn't specified a group name of this given grouping, grouping will be enclosed in non-capturing group (```(?:)```).

 | Option appearance | Example arguments | Produced RegExp |
 |-------------------|-------------------|-----------------|
 | { onceOrMore } | `[[ '\\w', [1,2,3], '\\w' ]], { onceOrMore: true }` | `/(?:\w[123]\w)+/` |